Sticksword/exploringTwilioAPI/README.md

 * angular app requests
 * django views

-requirements have to be downloaded and can be found in requirements.txt twilio==5.3.0 django-twilio==0.8.0
+## Requirements have to be downloaded and can be found in requirements.txt
+* twilio==5.3.0
+* django-twilio==0.8.0
-Django==1.9
+* Django==1.9
-if I am missing any, please let me know!
+* If I am missing any, please let me know!
+I have them installed locally but may have forgotten to put here.

 ## Endpoints: